 Lacerta, the Lizard (Lac)

-The constellation of Lacerta, the Lizard, is best viewed in the Fall season during the month of October for mid-northern latitudes.
+The constellation of Lacerta, the Lizard, is best viewed in Fall during the month of October.
 It's brightest star is Alpha Lacertae at magnitude 3.76.
 The boundary of the Lacerta constellation contains 3 stars that host known exoplanets.

 * For southern latitudes, flip the season listed.
 For example, if a constellation is listed as best viewed in the summer in the month of July, in the southern hemisphere the constellation would be best viewed in the winter in January and would be upside-down.